rbowen/presentations/apache_way/slides.md

 - New members brought on every year, based on the quality of their contributions

-Note: And so, this idea was spread to many more projects (278 and counting ...)
+???
+And so, this idea was spread to many more projects (278 and counting ...)

 ---